-- The binational ANZFER Steering Group is the senior decision-making body with overall responsibility for strategic direction, governance and research ethics compliance. - Each country has an Implementation Management Committee (IMC) including national health agencies, patient representatives and advocacy for Māori/First Nations interests.
+- The binational ANZFFR Steering Group is the senior decision-making body with overall responsibility for strategic direction, governance and research ethics compliance. - Each country has an Implementation Management Committee (IMC) including national health agencies, patient representatives and advocacy for Māori/First Nations interests.
 The IMC guides local implementation and informs strategy at the binational level. - · Day-to-day operational management is handled by an Executive Team who meet weekly to deal with issues as they arise.
 This includes the national Project Co-ordinator and Clinical Lead

 Thank you to all the committee members who have given their time and commitment to supporting the development and work of the ANZFFR - it is very much appreciated.
-See below for a full list of committee members.
+For a full list of all the committee members please refer to our e-report.